AppleBoiy/cs203-c19-analysis/.github/README.md

 [//]: # (> The graph above shows the ranking of US counties &#40;sorted by total confirmed cases&#41; from 2020 to 2022.)

+## Thai Language README

+For Thai speakers, we provide a dedicated README in the Thai language.
+Please refer to [README-TH.md](../README-TH.md) for the Thai version of this documentation.

 ## Introduction

 This project is a part of CS203[^1], designed for computer science students, including the project authors[^2].